pgRouting/workshop/docs/source/chapters/shortest_path.rst

 The corresponding :code:`id` are shown in the following image, and a sample route from
 |place_3| to |place_5|

-..
-TODO image from the venue to the Parliament

 .. image:: /images/route.png
   :scale: 25%